Fpaganoni/Cinema-website/README.md

-Yes, of course.
-Here is a professional and comprehensive README.md file for your project, written in English.

-README.md
 Cinema Website

 Welcome to the Cinema Website repository!
 This is a full-stack web application designed to explore and manage a collection of movies.
 The frontend is built with modern web technologies and the backend is a robust API for handling movie data.

 🚀 Technologies Used